 For all those vintage gamers out there, this one is for you.
 Retro Replay games arcade is located in Castle Quarter and offers up all the arcade games that you loved as a kid.
 Ignite that warm nostalgic feeling in your belly with classics like Mortal Kombat 2 and Pac-Man’s Arcade Party.

 I know what you’re thinking, this is going to be expensive, right?
 Wrong.
 Retro Replay doesn’t believe in charging per game (because how the heck would you choose)?
-Instead, you buy a wristband for £10 which allows you entrance in and out throughout the day.
+Instead, you buy a wristband for around £12 which allows you entrance in and out throughout the day.

 Norwich is the chief city of East Anglia, meaning that it is the main transport hub for the region.
-Norwich is home to an airport (though I don’t recommend flying for a staycation if you can help it), a train station and a bus terminal.
+Norwich is home to an airport (though I don’t recommend flying if you can help it), a train station and a bus terminal.

 National Express run bus services to Norwich from all over the country and the train station also serves a number of national destinations.
 It takes around two hours to travel from London to Norwich by train.